 According to feng shui, a decluttered home removes stress and promotes healthy energy.
 So, we recommend decluttering as a productive thing to do on your day off.

 The fun thing?
 When Ryan and I last decluttered, we didn’t just feel good and cleaner, we made several thousand dollars.
-We tell you how to declutter as a couple and make it a friendly competition to see who earns the most money.
+We tell you how we completed a declutter challenge and made it a friendly competition.

 Here’s another productive way to spend your day off.
 Seven and a half hours represent approximately 1% of your month.
 Strive to set those precious hours aside for some proper self-care with an at-home spa day.

 41. Get Financially Fit

 Money is often a taboo subject.
 What’s worse, talking about how couples deal with money is almost non-existent.
 We typically see couples who either rely on one person to handle all the finances or both let it go by a wayside.

 The good news is that there are a lot of resources out there, and it’s not as tough to do together as many think.

 With stress revolving around money as one of the main reasons for divorce, it’s important to get financially fit together.